- One Day

 Our travels to the Nation’s Capital brings us to our home base for three nights in Old Towne Alexandria, the Holiday Inn & Suites.
 Old Towne Alexandria is just minutes from Washington, DC on the Potomac River.
 At the heart of it all is bustling King Street, a walkable mile recognized as one of the “Great Streets” of America.

-Each evening you can pick your choice of dining from the many amazing restaurants on King Street.
-Restaurant options will be provided with tour documents.
+Each evening you can pick your choice of dining from the many amazing restaurants on King Street and Restaurant options will be provided with tour documents.

 Following breakfast we set out for a tour of the Nation’s Capital with our local tour guide.
 Highlights will include the Capitol Building, The Korean and Vietnam Veterans Memorials, the World War II Memorial, Washington Monument, Lincoln Memorial and more.